Plainsboro, New Jersey: Tombstone of Elsie the Cow

 - A few miles northeast of Princeton.
 Exit US Hwy 1 (north or south) at Scudder's Mill Rd, then turn right at the first light.
 This turns into Plainsboro Rd.
 After going over a small bridge, take the first right into the Walker-Gordon housing development.
 Take the first two rights (last one onto Heron Court) and park at the end of the dead end.
 The headstone is to the right next to the little gazebo, down by the pond.

 Pay your respects at the gravestone of the most famous commercial cow in history.
-Her farm is now a townhouse development, but her headstone was moved to a place where all can see it.
-The town maintains an exhibit in its museum.
+Her farm is now a townhouse development.
+The town museum maintains an exhibit.
 Roadsideamerica.com Report...

 Visitor Tips and News About Tombstone of Elsie the Cow